 Be Actionable – Can be used to continually improve the program

-The five general education competencies that all programs are responsible for assessing include: critical thinking, mathematical problem solving, oral communication, written communication, and application to technology.
+The four General Education competencies that programs are responsible for assessing include: adaptability, communication, problem solving, and responsibility.

-Written Communication – The institution defines effective communication as the ability to use the conventions of standard written English in structure, strategy, organization and style.
+Communication – The institution defines effective communication as the ability to create, articulate, interpret, and exchange thoughts and ideas clearly and effectively.

-Mathematical Problem Solving – The institution defines mathematical problem solving as the ability to know basic concepts and to apply appropriate mathematical skills to solve problems.
+Problem Solving – The institution defines problem solving as the ability to comprehend and evaluate fundamental or complex issues and apply appropriate solutions.

 Program-Specific Student Learning Outcomes